6 min read

 If your families are financing the wedding, then have a discussion with them about how much money will be available and how they plan to pay.
 If not, it's crucial that you and your partner discuss how much you two can realistically save up and put towards the wedding day.
 Deciding this beforehand will settle everything out later.

 You never realize how many people you know until you have to make a guest list for your wedding.
-There's close friends, more distant friends, immediate family, extended family, really extended family that you hardly ever see, coworkers, old coworkers, old friends from school, friends from childhood, and so on.
+There are close friends, more distant friends, immediate family, extended family, really extended family that you hardly ever see, coworkers, old coworkers, old friends from school, friends from childhood, and so on.
 And, when it comes to coworkers, do you invite the ones you're closest to or invite the whole office so no one's feelings get hurt?
 There's a lot to consider.

 To help you decide, sit down with your partner and think about the people who are most valuable in your lives: the people who are constant and have always been there for you.
 The people who you can see yourselves still being involved with ten, twenty, or even thirty years from now.
 Those people should all make it on the guest list.
 Then, talk to your parents to get their input - it's likely that they have certain people in mind who they want to invite.